 “Nothing can prepare you for something like Star Wars.
 I only had a couple of weeks on set and it was brilliant.
 It wasn’t ever like I was carrying a whole movie on my back, that’s another level entirely, but it was amazing being on set and seeing the scope and scale of it.
 A couple of weeks before filming, the director J. J. Abrams invited me down to see an action sequence being filmed.
 Then, while filming, we all had to wear cloaks over our heads to get from the trailer to make-up because people were flying overhead trying to get pics.
 It was nuts.”

 “I love Christopher Nolan’s movies so I had a great time on that film.
 It was high intensity and tough, swimming in the sea for 12 hours a day.
 If you can do that, there’s pretty much not a lot you can’t do.
 I felt at the end that I had put my mind and body into it.
-Fionn Whitehead, who played the lead role, is one of my close pals and it was brilliant to work with Jack and Kevin as well.”
+Fionn Whitehead, who played the lead role, is one of my close pals and it was brilliant to work with Jack as well.”